Walking Tour

 * * *

 By 1970 the News boasted a circulation of 5,300 and a staff of 22.
-In the 1970s the Kitchen family sold the paper to new owners, who brought it under the control of Conrad Black's newspaper empire.
-The paper began to be published bi-weekly and then daily.
+In the 1970s the Kitchen family sold the paper to new owners, who in turn brought it under the control of Conrad Black's media empire.
+It was still an era of growth in the newspaper business, and the News began to be published bi-weekly and then daily.

-Glacier Media, which had bought up many local papers across the province, struggled to cope with the rise of the internet and subsequent collapse in revenues from print advertising.
+Glacier Media had bought up many local papers across the province and they struggled to cope with the rise of the internet and the subsequent collapse in revenues from print advertising.
 In a bid to cut costs they amalgamated the Daily News with another one of their other properties, Fort St. John's Alaska Highway News.
 The Alaska Highway News would now serve as the paper of record for BC's Peace Country.
-They also spun off a weekly edition aimed just at Dawson Creek called the Dawson Creek Mirror.
+Glacier also spun off a weekly edition aimed just at Dawson Creek called the Dawson Creek Mirror.

-Despite successive and ever deepening cuts to staff and services, Glacier Media failed to turn the ship around.
-In 2023 they pulled the plug on the entire operation and permanently shuttered their newsrooms in the Peace region.
+Despite successive and ever deepening rounds of cuts, Glacier Media failed to turn the ship around.
+In 2023 they pulled the plug on the entire operation and they permanently shuttered their newsrooms in the Peace region.
 The Alaska Highway News and the Dawson Creek Mirror published their final editions on October 13, 2023, ending a 93-year story that traced the entire history of Dawson Creek.

 "I'm sorry this company could not keep your paper going," wrote The Mirror's managing editor Rob Brown wrote in a farewell letter.2